AMBacelar/mashreq-frontend-test/README.md

 - to run the web app, you have `yarn run web` from the root directory
 - to run the native app, you have `yarn run native` from the root directory

-make sure to build the shared library

-then run the next/expo app as normal

-built using yarn

 TODOs:

 - [x] monorepo setup